This post was updated on January 14, 2021, to reflect current trends and information.

 - Enhanced inventory and supply chain visibility with a better look into transactions’ status.

-Additionally, as more emphasis is being placed on customer experience during the ordering process, it’s important to note that an EDI doesn’t offer a modern interface.
+Today, B2B businesses need to be hyper-focused on the customer experience during the ordering process.
+It’s important to note that an EDI doesn’t offer a modern interface.
 An EDI cannot be used as a sales portal to communicate with customers or sales teams to encourage new products, market or cross-sell and upsell.

 What is B2B eCommerce?